darrenldl/ocaml-SeqBox/SPECS.md

 ## To successfully rescue your sbx container
   - Get enough valid sbx blocks of your container such that a successful decoding may take place

-## Handling of duplicate metadata/data blocks
-  - First valid metadata block will be used(if exists)
-  - For all other data blocks, the last seen valid data block will be used for a given sequence number

-## Handling of duplicate metadata in metadata block given the block is valid
-  - For a given ID, only the first occurance of the metadata will be used e.g. if there are two FNM metadata fields in the metadata block, only the first (in terms of byte order) will be used